-Finnegans was born in 2004, with the aim of promoting the cultural tradition of the Veneto region with an eye on the history of the Mediterranean.
+Finnegans was born in 2004, promoting the cultural tradition of the Veneto region, extending the historical and artistic investigation into the Mediterranean area.